 Our School believes international education is vital to the educational mission of SPIA and encourages students to pursue foreign study.
-As part of that mission, SPIA sponsors need-based scholarships for students majoring in political science or international affairs, who may not be able to participate due to financial considerations.
-Funding is available in Fall 2015 for these SPIA Study Abroad programs: GLOBIS Stellenbosch; GLOBIS Verona (spring and summer); Political Science China Maymester and SPIA at Oxford Program.
-Applications for the fall scholarships are due September 30, 2015, by 5 p.m. in Rm.
-217, Candler Hall, UGA.
-Recipients of the two $5,000 scholarships will be notified on October 8, 2015.
+As part of that mission, SPIA sponsors need-based scholarships for students majoring in political science and international affairs, who may not be able to participate due to financial considerations.
+Funding is available in Fall 2015 for these SPIA Study Abroad programs: Stellenbosch, South Africa; Verona, Italy (spring and summer); China Maymester; SPIA at Oxford, England; SPIA at Liverpool, England.
+Applications for SPIA scholarships are due September 30, 2015, by 5 p.m. to Donna Brazzell in Room 217, Candler Hall.
 The annual Study Abroad Reception will be held on Sept.
 9, 2015 at 3:30 p.m. in Rm.
 115, Candler Hall.

 SPIA at Oxford program

 SPIA at Oxford is an intensive spring term program in political science and international affairs that concentrates on Anglo-American politics.
 Students become associate members of Keble College and study with Oxford tutors in small tutorials, the system of individualized instruction that is traditional at Oxford, while taking 12 hours of political science and/or international affairs courses.
 A SPIA professor will also offer seminars.
 Participants will live in the UGA at Oxford Centre, a three-story Victorian mansion.